 \section{Introduction}

 The Orienteering Problem and its variants are a family of combinatorial optimization problems with numerous applications, from logistics to telecommunications (\cite{OPbook}).
 Among them, the Orienteering Problem with Time Windows (OPTW) can be seen as a model for the Tourist Trip Design Problem (TTDP) (\cite{Gavalas2014}).
-While planing a trip to some destination, many tourists intend to visit most points of interest of their preference within a limited time schedule.
-Usually, the large number of points of interest, located in different places and with different operation hours, make it arduous and time-consuming to draft relevant tourist routes.
-In the OPTW problem, one has to find the route that maximizes the sum of scores of the visited points of interest, subject to local and global time constrains.
+When they plan a trip to a given destination, tourists intend to visit most of their favourite points of interest within a limited time schedule.
+Usually, the large number of points of interest, located in different places and with different operation hours, makes it arduous and time-consuming to design relevant tourist routes.
+In the OPTW problem, one has to find the route that maximizes the sum of scores of the visited points of interest considering local and global time constraints.

-The OPTW is an NP-hard problem, and several heuristics have been proposed that manage to obtain high-quality solutions.
-The Iterate Local Search (ILS) (\cite{Vansteenwegen2009}) heuristic is one of the best known and provides fast and good quality solutions, which allows its incorporation in real-time applications. \cite{Gunawan2015} extended the ILS approach making some point-wise adaptations and including other local search operations, such as swap, 2-opt and replace, which improved the score on standard benchmark instances at the expense of computation time.
-More recently, a large neighbourhood search heuristic (\cite{Schmid2017}) and an evolution strategy approach (\cite{KARABULUT2020106109}) reported improvements of the best known results on several benchmark instances.
-Several other local search based heuristics have been proposed to tackle OPTW, like variable neighbourhood search methods, ant colony optimization or simulated annealing heuristics (see e.g. \cite{Vansteenwegen2011, Gunawan2016, OPbook}).
-For practical applications, which heuristic to use depends on the trade-off between the aimed quality of the solution and execution time constraints.
+The OPTW is an NP-hard problem and several heuristics have been proposed to obtain high-quality solutions.
+The Iterate Local Search (ILS) (\cite{Vansteenwegen2009})heuristic is one of the most well-known and provides fast and good quality solutions, which allows its incorporation in real-time applications. \cite{Gunawan2015} extended the ILS approach making some point-wise adaptations and including other local search operations, such as swap, 2-opt and replace, which improved the score on standard benchmark instances at the expense of computation time.
+More recently, large neighbourhood search (\cite{Schmid2017}) and evolution strategy approaches (\cite{KARABULUT2020106109}) were found to improve best-known results on several benchmark instances.
+Several other local search-based heuristics have been proposed to tackle OPTW, like variable neighbourhood search methods, ant colony optimization or simulated annealing heuristics (see e.g. \cite{Vansteenwegen2011, Gunawan2016, OPbook}).
+For practical applications, the heuristic that will be chosen depends on the trade-off between the aimed quality of the solution and execution time constraints.
 Several heuristics have been proposed for the OPTW yet, compared to machine learning models, a typical heuristic has smaller potential for generalization and personalization.